taeyoungP/Regex_Tutorial/Regex_Tutorial.md

 As these slashes are for literal, the string inside of slashes will be searched as it written.

-So in our example regex, anything between two slashes will be used to idenitfy email syntax or pattern.
+So in our regex, anything between two slashes will be used to idenitfy email syntax or pattern.

 ### Anchors